ZhuoquanChen/Data-Science-Projects/Setiment_Analysis_NLP/README.md

   - Visualized the phrases basis of key judgment results
   - Naive Bayes Model with 91.7% accuracy for new data
-  - Logistic Regreesion Model with 94.7% accuracy for new data
+  - Logistic Regression Model with 94.7% accuracy for new data

 ### Problem Statement